A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: Introduction

 The KS system demonstrates interdisciplinary utility, with applications spanning biological, ecological, and medical domains.
 In biology, these models describe cell aggregation and migration in bacterial colonies and cancer cells driven by chemotaxis \cite{Transport}.
 In ecology, they analyze population dynamics shaped by chemotactic strategies, such as algal bloom dynamics and resource-seeking behaviors \cite{crossref2}.
 In medical research, the KS system offers insights into both physiological mechanisms (e.g., tissue repair and immune response) and pathological processes (e.g., cancer metastasis) \cite{crossref3}.

 Due to the nonlinear and potentially singular behavior of KS systems, especially in the presence of blow-up phenomena \cite{nagai1995blow, herrero1998self}, numerical methods have become essential for analyzing their solutions.
 Mesh-based numerical methods are among the most widely used approaches for solving the KS system.
 Chertock et al. \cite{pos_preserving} proposed a high-order hybrid finite volume and finite difference scheme with positivity-preserving properties for two-dimensional (2D) problems.
 Shen et al. \cite{shen2020unconditionally} proposed an energy dissipation and bound-preserving scheme that is not restricted to specific spatial discretizations.
-Chen et al. \cite{chen2022error} developed a fully-discrete finite element scheme for the 2D parabolic-elliptic case, and showed that the scheme exhibits finite-time blow-up under assumptions analogous to the continuous case.
-Other works include a positivity preserving and asymptotic preserving semi-discrete scheme \cite{LiuJian-Guo2018Paap}, and a saturation concentration setting \cite{hillen2001global} which prevents blow-up and exhibits spiky solutions.
-Beyond these 2D cases, Gnanasekaran et al. \cite{3Dblowup} developed a 3D finite difference scheme and demonstrated its capability to detect nearly blow-up phenomena.
+Chen et al. \cite{chen2022error} developed a fully-discrete finite element scheme for the 2D parabolic-elliptic case, and demonstrated that the scheme exhibits finite-time blow-up under assumptions analogous to those of the continuous case.
+Other works include a positivity-preserving and asymptotic-preserving semi-discrete scheme \cite{LiuJian-Guo2018Paap}, and a saturation concentration setting \cite{hillen2001global} which prevents blow-up and yields spiky solutions.
+Beyond these 2D cases, Gnanasekaran et al. \cite{3Dblowup} simulated a 3D blow-up solution in a cube with a finite difference scheme in a short time.

 In addition to the Eulerian discretization methods mentioned above, there have been notable advancements in the Lagrangian framework for the KS system \eqref{eq:para_system} and related equations.
 The parabolic-elliptic case is comparatively simpler, characterized by a memoryless particle interaction system~\cite{velazquez2004point} with singularities arising when a pair of particles approach closely.
 Several particle methods seek to circumvent the singularity; Havskovéč and Ševčovič \cite{havskovec2009stochastic} employed a regularized interaction potential, and Liu et al. \cite{liu2017random} developed a random particle blob method with a mollified kernel.
 Convergence studies for these approaches have been conducted in \cite{havskovec2011convergence, mischler2013kac} and \cite{liu2019propagation}, with mean-field equations serving as a key tool \cite{mischler2013kac}.
 Other works include the computation of 2D advective parabolic-elliptic KS systems with passive flow \cite{khan2015global}, and the reduction of computational costs via the random batch method for particle interactions \cite{random_batch}.